Eagles TE Ertz (ribs) not cleared for contact

 Goedert, who turns 25 on Friday, caught 13 passes for 156 yards and a touchdown in the past two games to finish the season with 58 receptions, 607 yards, and five scores.
 Pederson said the Eagles also are taking a wait-and-see approach with All-Pro right tackle Lane Johnson, who hasn't played since Week 14 due to a left high-ankle sprain.
 He was listed as limited on Wednesday.

 Rookie running back Miles Sanders and cornerback Jalen Mills are both day-to-day with ankle injuries.
-The team listed Sanders as a non-participant in Wednesday's walk-through, while Miles was considered limited.
+The team listed Sanders as a non-participant in Wednesday's walk-through, while Mills was considered limited.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)